frameworkless-movement/manifesto/README.md

 Everytime that a team is using a framework, it is also taking a **risk**.
 This risk is, after some time, to be locked up with a tool that is not giving the team any kind of value and that most of the time it represent a major roadblock to change.
 Most importantly a framework could "die" way before the software that uses it, leaving the developers with a heavy burden.

-This risk is amplified with the presence of a strong bond between technical decision making and business goals.
+This risk is amplified without the presence of a strong bond between technical decision making and business goals.
 We think that every technical decision, including the choice of a framework, should be made considering every aspect of the context the software "lives".

 ## Our purpose